 East Village Café

-Why: Located just outside the centre of Bristol, this pretty café is 100% vegetarian and 100% Instagrammable.
-The décor is neutral with the odd touch of pink and some sparkles for good measure.
-It is in this setting you can enjoy its açaí bowl, shakshouka or maple and coconut ‘bacon’ pancakes.
+What: Located just outside the centre of Bristol, this pretty cafe is 100% vegetarian and 100% Instagrammable.
+The décor is neutral with the odd touch of pink and sparkle thrown in for good measure.
+It is in this setting you can enjoy its acai bowl, shakshouka or maple and coconut ‘bacon’ pancakes.
 If you want to add a bit of colour into your life, the huge selection of superfood lattes are super-impressive.
 Try the red velvet latte with chocolate that uses beetroot to give it its intense red colour.
 You really don’t want to miss this.

 Where: Boyce's Avenue, BS8 4AA